How Long Does It Take To Pee After Drinking Water

 Going to the toilet a lot can be annoying.
 So here are 7 different ways in how you can reduce your peeing frequency.
 But please do contact your doctor if your peeing frequency does not decrease.

 1. Drink water sparingly.
 It obviously still important you remain hydrated, but you don’t have to consume a large volume all at once.
-Using something like a tumbler to take sips throughout the day indoors or outdoors is a much better choice.
+Using something like a reusable water bottle to take sips throughout the day indoors or outdoors is a much better choice.

 2. Drink plain water and avoid diuretics.
 Avoiding things like caffeine, fruit juices and alcohol will reduce the frequency in which you pee.
 As these are known diuretics causing you to pee more often.